ThirVondukr/passlib/docs/narr/overview.rst

 In these situations, loading and handling multiple hash algorithms becomes complicated and tedious.
-The :mod:`passlib.context` module provides a single class, :class:`!CryptContext`, which attempts to solve all of these problems... or at least relieve applications developers of (most of) the burden.
+The :mod:`passlib.context` module provides a single class, :class:`!CryptContext`, which attempts to solve all of these problems (or at least relieve developers of most of the burden).

 This class handles managing multiple password hash schemes, deprecation & migration of old hashes, and supports a simple configuration